Frustrating to lose charge in the middle of the day

 2. Disable Always-On Display

-The display of the Apple Watch Series 4 and older editions only come on when you raise your wrist or press the Digital Crown.
+The display of the Apple Watch Series 4 and older editions only comes on when you raise your wrist or press the Digital Crown.
 For Series 5 and newer editions, there’s an option to keep the display on at all times.
 While the “Always-On” feature comes with its benefits, it’ll cause Apple Watch’s battery drain issues due to the display drawing down the power.

 Check your Apple Watch’s display settings (Settings > Display & Brightness > Always On) and toggle off “Always On.”